trysparrow/sparrow-landing/README.md

 ```
 #### Content
-Jekyll posts can be written in a mix of Markdown and HTML.
+Jekyll posts can be written in a mix of [Markdown](https://www.markdownguide.org/basic-syntax) and [HTML](https://www.simplehtmlguide.com/cheatsheet.php).
-[Here](https://www.markdownguide.org/basic-syntax) is a guide for Markdown syntax.
 #### Posting on careers page
-Minimal understanding of HTML is required in this part.
+To do this part, you will need to understand a bit of HTML.
 Go near the bottom of `/careers.html` and find/create section for listing and a div for the listing itself.
 Copy-pasting is reccomended.

 ### Faces and authors